Recording downloads

 1. BLS Spreadsheet

-It helps us if you can send in a separate spreadsheet for each vice county for which you have records, and also separate out any churchyard records, as that is how the database is organised.
-The spreadsheet will take up to 5,000 record lines so you can use it to accumulate records for the VC over a period of time if you wish, but we are always happy to receive smaller numbers of records for individual sites as well.
+It helps us if you can send in a separate spreadsheet for each vice county for which you have records as that is how the database is organized.
+The spreadsheet will take up to 5,000 record lines so you can use it to accumulate records over a period of time, but we are always happy to receive smaller numbers of records for individual sites or visits as well.

 3. Other useful information